hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 **Creating the Streams with maprcli**

 The first task is to create streams and topics for our application.
 To do this, it’s a best practice to create a volume for streams first.
-As user mapr, type from the command line:
+Acting as the user: `mapr`, type from the command line:

 ```python
 maprcli volume create -name streams -path /streams